atick-faisal/Jetpack-Compose-Starter/README.md

 ## Building
 ### Debug
 This project requires Firebase for analytics.
 Building the app requires `google-services.json` to be present inside the `app` dir.
-This file can be generated from the [Google Cloud Console](https://firebase.google.com/docs/android/setup).
+This file can be generated from the [Firebase Console](https://firebase.google.com/docs/android/setup).
 After that, run the following from the terminal.

 ``` sh
 $ ./gradlew assembleDebug